yosiyajersson/java-Interview-questions/README.md

 		}
 Default and static methods are useful for adding new features to existing interfaces without breaking existing code.
 They also provide a way to implement certain design patterns, such as the adapter pattern, more easily.

-# is it possible to override the method inside lamda expression?
+# 8.is it possible to override the method inside lamda expression?
 Lambda expressions in Java provide a concise way to represent a method as an instance of a functional interface, and they can be used to implement the functional method of a functional interface.

 However, a lambda expression is not a method that can be overridden.
 It is simply an instance of a functional interface that provides an implementation for its functional method.